Stochastic gravitational wave background detection using NANOGrav 15-year data set in the context of massive gravity: Model Setup

 We consider graviton masses on the order of the Hubble scale, and so the evolution of the GWs during inflation will be important.
-The scale factor, as described in Eq.\ 4 of Ref.\ \cite{Fujita:2018ehq}, is
+The scale factor, as described in Eq.\ (4) of Ref.\ \cite{Fujita:2018ehq}, is

-where $H_{\inf}$ is the Hubble parameter during inflation when the scale corresponding to the CMB exits the Hubble horizon and $a_r$ is the scale factor at the reheating time $\tau_r = 1/(a_r H_{\inf})$.
-We will assume $a_r$ is fixed in this discussion, while $H_{\inf}$ and $\tau_r$ may vary.
-The bounds on $H_{\inf}$ are discussed in Ref.\ \cite{Jiang:2015qor}, and they will be respected in this paper.
-The scale factor in this model has a peculiar behavior where it is not defined in the region $(-\tau_r, \tau_r)$ and only takes values outside of that interval.
-This is to allow for the scale factor and its first derivative to be continuous and to avoid the singularity at $\tau = 0$.
-Fig.\ \ref{fig:mode} illustrates how a generic mode function would look like, showing the discontinuity in the conformal time.
-The behavior in the three regions of $\tau$ are discussed in detail in Ref.\ \cite{Fujita:2018ehq}.
-We will use the mass function from Eq.\ 5 of Ref.\ \cite{Fujita:2018ehq}
+where $H_{\inf}$ is the Hubble parameter during inflation when the scale corresponding to the CMB exits the Hubble horizon, and $a_r$ is the scale factor at the reheating time $\tau_r = 1/(a_r H_{\inf})$.
+We assume $a_r$ is fixed in this discussion, while $H_{\inf}$ and $\tau_r$ may vary.
+The bounds on $H_{\inf}$ are discussed in Ref.\ \cite{Jiang:2015qor} and are respected in this paper.
+The conformal time jumps in value from $-\tau_r$ to $\tau_r$.
+This is to allow for the scale factor and its first $\tau$ derivative to remain continuous.
+Figure \ref{fig:mode} illustrates what a generic mode function looks like.
+The behavior in the three regions of $\tau$ is discussed in detail in Ref.\ \cite{Fujita:2018ehq}.